Disclosure: This post contains affiliate links at no extra cost to you.

 It depends on the heat, the rain, the altitude, and other factors that influence their maturity.

 But one thing is sure, when lavender fields in Provence do bloom, you’ll be mesmerized by the gorgeous hues of purple and lilac and their fantastic smell.

 We went on a 3 days road trip to see the lavender fields and explore the most charming medieval villages in the area.

 So if you’re ready to go down the lavender route, then it’s road trip time!

-After driving about 200km from Nice, you’ll reach the Valensole, a gorgeous area where lavender fields will take your breath away.
+After driving about 200km from Nice, you’ll reach the Valensole, a gorgeous area where lavender fields in Provence will take your breath away.

 Be careful, crossing the road, and don’t pick the lavender!